top of page

 As a result of this state of continuous flow, there is no point at which everyone is sitting quietly in a pew waiting for the opening hymn to start, glancing at their watches approaching 9:30.
 Orthodox worshippers arrive at any point from the beginning of the Hours through the early part of the Liturgy, a span of well over an hour.
 No matter when you arrive, something is sure to be already going on, so there's no need to feel like you're late for the service.

 We cross with our right hands from right to left, the opposite of Roman Catholics and high-church Protestants.
 We hold our hands in a prescribed way: thumb and first two fingertips pressed together, last two fingers pressed down to the palm.
 Here, as elsewhere, the Orthodox impulse is to make everything we do reinforce the Faith.
 Can you figure out the symbolism?
 (Three fingers together for the Trinity; two fingers brought down to the palm for the two natures of Christ, and his coming down to earth.)
 This, too, takes practice.
-A beginner’s imprecise arrangement of fingers won’t get you denounced as a heretic, and as a newcomer you are not required or expected to be making the sign of the cross (although you are certainly welcome to if you want).
+As a visitor or newcomer you are not required or expected to be making the sign of the cross (although you are certainly welcome to if you want).

 5. With love and kisses